AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 - Answers every call immediately, no hold time

-- Collects name, date of birth, insurance carrier, reason for visit
+- Collects name, date of birth, insurance carrier, and reason for visit

 - Books directly into your practice management software (Dentrix, Eaglesoft, Open Dental, Curve)